Bumblebee/Bumblebee/docs/index.rst

 Welcome to Bumblebee.

 New to Bumblebee?
-Check out the :doc:`getting-started` page first.
+Check out the :ref:`getting-started` page first.

 .. _user-docs: